 Towards a Solution

 Innovation can be defined as the ability to respond and adapt to change.
 In the context of Sri Lanka, this definition is pertinent as addressing some of the most pressing national issues, especially those in social development, is a top priority.
-To fulfill this mission, UNDP Sri Lanka has created an innovation lab called ‘Citra’ to explore policy design and stakeholder engagement for national development.
-The creation of the Lab is expected to provide a space for experimentation, Collaboration and innovation within and across various sectors in Sri Lanka.
+To fulfill this mission, the United Nations Development Programme (UNDP) in Sri Lanka has created the Citra Social Innovation Lab, which aims to explore policy design and stakeholder engagement for national development.
+The creation of the Lab provides a space for experimentation, collaboration and innovation within and across various sectors in Sri Lanka.

-Social innovation lab aims to address the ever-changing social, political and environmental challenges through a systematic and sustainable approach.
+The Citra Social Innovation Lab aims to address the ever-changing social, political and environmental challenges through a systematic and sustainable approach.
 A systematic approach addresses the root of the problem rather just the symptoms of the problem and the sustainable approach means the solution is designed so that it continues providing positive impact rather than a onetime fix.